madless/TestReadme/README.md

 9. Then you should create instance of `IPTVPlayerController` using one of four methods:

-9.1 Use this method if you don't have your own player and want to use default player builded in promethean sdk
+i.
+Use this method if you don't have your own player and want to use default player builded in promethean sdk
 ```
 IPTVPlayerController createController(RelativeLayout containerView)
 ```

-9.2 Use this method if you have your own player and just want to show overlays on top of it.
+ii.
+Use this method if you have your own player and just want to show overlays on top of it.
 ```
 IPTVPlayerController createController(RelativeLayout containerView, String appType)
 ```
 appType - is your unique application type, provided by Promethean.

-9.3 Use this method if you don't have your own player, but you want to use your own controls view.
+iii.
+Use this method if you don't have your own player, but you want to use your own controls view.
 ```
 IPTVPlayerController createController(RelativeLayout containerView, BaseControlsView controlsView)
 ```